Bike parking and facilities

 We are working to ensure that cycle parking meets demand.
 We have undertaken a study of cycle parking in the borough and have plans in place for new parking installations in the futures.

-To find out more, take a look at our handy map of current and planned cycling parking locations.
+To find out more, take a look at our handy map of current and planned cycling parking locations in Kingston.
 If you have an idea where more should be installed, get in touch with the Sustainable Transport Team.

 Businesses and other organisations